amirbawab/OpenCV-cheat-sheet/README.md

 cvtColor(imageSrc, imageDest, CV_BGR2GRAY);
 ```

-Mark pixels in specified range by value 255 in the destination matrix
+Mark pixels in specified range by value 255 and all others by 0 in the destination matrix
 ```
 inRange(imageSrc, Scalar(50, 50, 50) /*low*/, Scalar(180, 180, 180) /*high*/, imageDest);
 ```